viktors-telle/personal-blog/content/blog/podcasts-that-i-would-recommend-listening/podcasts-that-i-would-recommend-listening.md

 ## Techmeme Ride Home

-This Podcasts comes out every workday.
+This podcast comes out every workday.
 Brian does a great job informing us of the latest technology news.

 ## The Web Platform Podcast